Real1tyy/Prisma-Calendar/docs-site/docs/features/zettelid-naming.md

 ### Can I customize the ZLID format?

 Currently, the format (`-YYYYMMDDHHmmss`) is fixed.
 This ensures consistency across all calendars and prevents parsing ambiguities.

----

-## 🎉 Summary

-The hidden ZettelID naming system is a powerful feature that provides:

-- **Uniqueness** without manual effort
-- **Cleanliness** in the user interface
-- **Flexibility** to name events semantically
-- **Compatibility** with all calendar features

-By handling naming complexity behind the scenes, Prisma Calendar lets you focus on your events and workflow, not on avoiding file collisions.

-**Result**: A calendar that *just works* the way you expect it to, without sacrificing the power and flexibility of file-based storage.